AVGO

 Live company workspace

-This page is the current view.
-It combines the latest price context, filing status, reported fundamentals, refreshed normalized statements, and the current model output.
-Published actions and ratings stay here as reference, while the report page preserves the point-in-time note.
+This page is the active working surface.
+It combines the latest price context, filing status, reported fundamentals, refreshed model-base statements, current valuation output, and the scenario workbench.
+The report page stays separate as the published archival report.

 Current model signal